ClusterHQ/dvol/blog.md

 Two things came to the top of the list: waiting for tests, and tracking down and reproducing bugs.

+So we built a tool which makes it faster and more fun to do these things with Docker in development.

+Enter voluminous...

 ## What is voluminous?

 Voluminous is a developer tool which brings git-like functionality to Docker volumes.